Spearmint tea has gained popularity as a potential remedy for PCOS symptoms. But what about the oil? Does it hold the same promise?

 Therefore, using spearmint oil for pcos can impact GABA activity, which then provides relief from period pain.

-If your PMS symptoms tend to include nausea and upset stomach, then spearmint oil could offer you some relief.
+If your PMS symptoms tend to include nausea and upset stomach, then spearmint oil might offer much needed relief.

 Spearmint contains a compound called carvone that prevents contractions in the digestive tract.